bfanselow/DataScience/ML_PROJECTS/SHAM/README.md

    -d <debug-level> (change default debug level for additional processing messages)
 ```
 ### Model performance tuning
-Try tweaking pre-processing and feature-engineering parameters in the **nlp_feature_engineering.py** module and retesting model performace.
+Try tweaking pre-processing and feature-engineering parameters in the **nlp_feature_engineering.py** module and retesting model performance.
 For example, it was found that using n-grams resulted (not surprsingly) in much better performance.
 However, removing stopwords BEFORE n-gram compilation resulted in **lower** performance!

 ---
 ### Example training/testing run: